Remote Nurse Triage Guideline & Protocol Resources

 • Essential, Unique Features:

-• Evidence-Informed Manchester Triage Group, Emergency Medicine, American College of Emergency Physicians, Institute of Medicine, Joint Commission, AAACN, etc.
+• Evidence-Informed Standards are derived from Manchester Triage Group, Emergency Medicine, American College of Emergency Physicians, Institute of Medicine, Joint Commission, AAACN, etc.

 • Comprehensive – Address the most common presenting symptoms, from rare, but predictable emergent to common non-acute symptoms –1,500 medical conditions addressed in 45 symptom-based guidelines